Travel By Train and Underground

 With rider signings, famous faces and informative talks, you won’t want to miss out on all the action in the Live Zone this Christmas.
 Take the opportunity to meet your favourite riders, hear their pearls of wisdom and get their autograph.
 Some four-legged friends will also be making an appearance.

 Where To Go

-The Live Zone is located at the heart of the shopping village and a map will be available online nearer the time.
+The Live Zone is located in the shopping village

 Afternoon performance tickets include access to the morning sessions (where applicable) and the afternoon performance on that day; evening tickets entitle you to attend the evening performance only.

 The London International Horse Show Displays

 The Kennel Club Dog Agility